-Under the Paperwork Reduction Act (PRA) of 1995,124 the OCC may not conduct or sponsor, and a person is not required to respond to, an information collection unless the information collection displays a valid Office of Management and Budget (OMB) control number.
-The OCC has submitted the information collection requirements imposed by this rule to OMB for review.
+Under the Paperwork Reduction Act (PRA) of 1995, 134 the OCC may not conduct or sponsor, and a person is not required to respond to, an information collection unless the information collection displays a valid Office of Management and Budget (OMB) control number.
+The OCC submitted the information collection requirements imposed by the proposed rule to OMB at the time of publication as an amendment to its Licensing Regulations PRA Collection (OMB Control No. 1557-0014).
+Pursuant to 5 CFR 1320.11(c), OMB filed a comment on the information collection instructing the OCC to examine public comment in response to the proposed rule and describe in the supporting statement of its next collection any public comments received regarding the collection as well as why (or why it did not) incorporate